 I am currently working with colleagues at Yale University to develop a series of web tools for tracking spatiotemporal trends in various indicators on biodiversity data mobilization and completeness (see beta version on the Map of Life website).
 This project has won the 2nd prize on the 2016 Ebbe Nielsen Challenge.

-As of October 2016, I am supervising the PhD student project iADIDAS (improving Alien species Distribution knowledge by Integrating Data Across Scales) to assess data limitations in global information on alien species distributions, and to test and compare various cutting-edge statistical modeling approaches for improving fine-scale predictions of species occurrences by combining heterogeneous data types.
+As of October 2016, I am supervising the PhD student project iADIDAS (improving Alien species Distribution knowledge by Integrating Data Across Scales) to assess data limitations in global information on alien species distributions, and to test and compare various cutting-edge statistical modelling approaches for improving fine-scale predictions of species occurrences by combining heterogeneous data types.
 Biological invasions have become a key driver of global environmental change, but research and management remain hampered by the typical limitation in available distribution information.
-Recent progress in mobilizing alien point-occurrence records and species checklists, as well as the emergence of new statistical modeling approaches for their integration offer exciting opportunities.
-However, limitations in available data and the applicability of different modeling tools for alien species remain largely unknown.
+Recent progress in mobilizing alien point-occurrence records and species checklists, as well as the emergence of new statistical modelling approaches for their integration, offer exciting opportunities.
+However, limitations in available data and the applicability of different modelling tools for alien species remain largely unknown.
 This project will integrate distribution data for various taxonomic groups to address three central challenges in invasion biology: i) to assess various data limitations in alien species occurrence records, ii) to extend and test models for integrating disparate data types to improve fine-scale predictions of alien occurrences, and iii) to analyze how integrating available data changes perceptions of alien species richness patterns and drivers.